FaizanMughal/flak_m/Readme.md

 What began as a test for importing UT vertex meshes has turned into an actual full UT weapon and item mod.

-## Currently you have to patch in [this pull request](https://github.com/coelckers/gzdoom/pull/495) yourself for models to render correctly.
+### Currently you have to patch in [this pull request](https://github.com/coelckers/gzdoom/pull/495) yourself for models to render correctly.

-Currently implemented:
+## Currently implemented

  - Flak Cannon (slot 8)
  - ASMD Shock Rifle (slot 4)